 BIOGRAPHY

-He has exhibited his work in spaces nationally including the 21c Museum of Durham, the Harvey B. Gantt Center for Cultural Arts, the Wiregrass Museum, the Museum of Science and Industry Chicago, Art Miami Art Fair, the Dallas Art Fair, the Container-Santa Fe, the North Carolina Museum of Art, the Nasher Museum of Art at Duke University, and (CAM) the Contemporary Art Museum of Raleigh.
+He has exhibited his work in spaces nationally including the 21c Museum of Durham, the Harvey B. Gantt Center for Cultural Arts, the Wiregrass Museum, the Museum of Science and Industry Chicago, the Art Miami Art Fair, the Dallas Art Fair, Expo Chicago, the Container-Santa Fe, the Cameron Art Museum, the North Carolina Museum of Art, the Nasher Museum of Art at Duke University, and (CAM) the Contemporary Art Museum of Raleigh, NC.

-Heyward was the recipient of The Brightwork Fellowship residency at Anchorlight Raleigh in 2019-2020, the Emerging Artist in Residence at Artspace, Raleigh in 2021, the Ragdale (IL) artist fellowship in 2022, the 2022 Artist in Residence at NC State University and a 2023 Artist in Residence at Alfred University (NY).
-His work is in the collections of several notable private and public institutions including the North Carolina Museum of Art, the Nasher Museum of Art, the Ackland Art Museum, the Cameron Museum of Art and the Rubell Family Collection.
+Heyward was the recipient of The Brightwork Fellowship residency at Anchorlight Raleigh in 2019-2020, the Emerging Artist in Residence at Artspace, Raleigh in 2021, the Ragdale (IL) artist fellowship in 2022, the 2022 Artist in Residence at NC State University, an IEA Artist in Residence at Alfred University in NY in 2023, and the Al Maqam artist residency in Marrakech, Morocco (2024).
+His work is in the collections of several notable private and public collections including the North Carolina Museum of Art, the Nasher Museum of Art, the Mint Museum of Art, the Minneapolis Institute of Art, the Ackland Art Museum, and the Cameron Museum of Art.

 ARTIST STATEMENT